French cable firm Numericable aims for $7.7 billion valuation in IPO

 The company said the initial public offering (IPO) would include 402 million euros worth of existing shares to be sold by current owners Carlyle and Cinven.
 There is an overallotment option for additional existing shares representing up to 15 percent of the offering.

-The 250 million euros of new capital due to be raised in the offer will go towards reducing its debt of 2.75 billion euros and funding the firm's network investment program.
+The 250 million euros of new capital due to be raised in the offer will go towards reducing its debt of 2.75 billion euros and funding the firm's network investment programme.

 A minimum 25 percent of the company is being sold, including employee options worth 2 million euros, the company's chief executive said.
 Marketing is being aimed at institutional investors inside and outside France, while up to 10 percent of the listing will be set aside for investors in France.